 Food will actually last longer if it has some breathing room, because the air inside the fridge will be able to circulate more easily.
 So, try not to pack your fridge too full.
 This picture from Four Generations One Roof shows a well-stocked fridge that isn't packed to the brim.

-So, 10 easy steps to getting your fridge organised.
+So there you have it -- 10 easy steps to getting your fridge organised.
 Are you ready to take the challenge and get yours sorted?
-I'd love to see what you accomplish, so post your photos on Instagram and use the hashtag #theorganisedyou.
 I know you can do it!